 How can this workshop help to strengthen a relationship?

 Our workshop is designed to help couples that want to create more meaningful and content relationships.
-We want to help them to commit into active creating and participating of the relationship, which means not only being in the relationship but also having an impact on how happy my relationship is.
+We want to help them to commit to actively creating and participating in the relationship, which means not only being in the relationship but also having an impact on how happy my relationship is.
 We would like to focus on numerous areas that will help participants to achieve it.
 Firstly, we would like to work on positive and soft communication skills and non-violent way of resolving the conflict.
 We hope to share communication tools with participants, which they will be able to use in their everyday interactions.
-What is very important to us, is to help participating couples to develop their own individual ways of showing each other affection and kindness.
+What is very important to us, is to help to participate in couples to develop their own individual ways of showing each other affection and kindness.
 Ability to do it can completely change the atmosphere of the relationship and help them to grow emotional intelligence long term.
-Lastly, we want to guide participants in discovering their “shared meaning”, which means learning common values, rituals, establishing goals, creating their own micro culture.
+Lastly, we want to guide participants in discovering their “shared meaning”, which means learning common values, rituals, establishing goals, creating their own micro-culture.

 MENTAL HEALTH PROFESSIONALS WORKING WITH Relationship issues ISSUES:

 Approach: Cognitive Behavioural Therapy (CBT) , Humanistic & Integrative Psychotherapy

 Specialities: Anxiety , Bereavement , Depression , Relationship issues , Self-Esteem , Stress

 Approach: Cognitive Behavioural Therapy (CBT) , Humanistic & Integrative Psychotherapy , Person-Centred Therapy , Psychodynamic Therapy , Solution-Focused Brief Therapy , Systemic & Family Therapy